redpulp/FluidEngine/README.md

 ## Physics stuff

-The project is based on [Real-Time Fluid Dynamics for Games](https://www.researchgate.net/publication/2560062_Real-Time_Fluid_Dynamics_for_Games), which uses the Navier-Stokes equations to calculate the motion of the fluid.
+The project is based on [Real-Time Fluid Dynamics for Games](https://www.researchgate.net/publication/2560062_Real-Time_Fluid_Dynamics_for_Games) and [But How DO Fluid Simulations Work?](https://www.youtube.com/watch?v=qsYE1wMEMPA&t=4s), which use the Navier-Stokes equations to calculate the motion of the fluid.

+[EXPLAIN HOW THE NAVIER-STOKES EQUATION WORK]

 The fluid's density is represented as the opacity of squares on a grid, and its evolution only depends on density and velocity.

 ### Diffusion

-The fluid will gradually diffuse by approaching the average density value of the neighbouring cells.
-We can use the following parameters to determine the change of density in the cell $(x,y)$.
+Every cell of the fluid will gradually try to average its density with the neighboring cells, this phenomenon is called "diffusion".
+We can use the following parameters to determine the change of density in the cell $(x,y)$ cause by diffusion:

+[ILLUSTRATION OF PROGRESSING DIFFUSION]

 $$
 \begin{aligned}